What are Machine Identities & How are they Used?

 The next area the attacker will look typically look to exploit is standard accounts and shared privileged accounts.
 These include default superuser accounts, and the support team accounts that exist to manage and support the environment.

-A standard user who occasionally logs into a remote system using a privileged account offers the perfect opportunity for an attacker to harvest those credentials and move onto another system – one potentially with critical data or a critical machine identity that will deliver value.
+A standard user who occasionally logs into a remote system using a privileged account offers the perfect opportunity for an attacker to harvest those credentials and move onto another system – one potentially with critical data or a critical machine account that will deliver value.

 Privileged Password Management (PPM) enables you to automatically take control of privileged accounts for both humans and non-humans/machines, and secure them in a system that controls the user’s access to them.